fairlearn/fairlearn/docs/quickstart.rst

 corresponding fairness constraint called Equalized Odds.
 In real world applications we need to be mindful of the sociotechnical context when making such decisions.
-The Exponentiated Gradient mitigation technique used fits the provided classifier using Equalized Odds as the constraint and Error Rate as the objective, leading to a vastly reduced difference in  the selection rate:
+The Exponentiated Gradient mitigation technique used fits the provided classifier using Equalized Odds as the constraint and a suitably weighted Error Rate as the objective, leading to a vastly reduced difference in  the selection rate:

 .. doctest:: quickstart